TumbleOwlee/ws-dissector-lib/README.md

     }
 }
 ```
 The special type *COMPOSITE* will create a substructure and allows to repeat a substructure multiple times.
-For the dissection, this does not change the processing.
-For each field, the corresponding bytes in the buffer are reserved.
+Each repitition will consume its own bytes.
 In comparison, all fields stored in the special structures *BITMASK*, *BITMASK16*, *BITMASK24*, *BITMASK32* and *BITMASK64* will get the same bytes.
 So, a *COMPOSITE* of four *BE_UINT32* will consume 16 bytes, but a *BITMASK32* of four *BE_UINT32* will only consume 4 bytes.
+Normally, a *BITMASKXX* will only contains *BE_UINTXX*.